The Pesticide Problem

 The problem is, as our reliance on chemical pesticides increases (along with their cost), their effectiveness is declining.
 Crop yields lost to insects are greater now than they have ever been, even with increased toxicity.
 What could possibly be going on here?

 Pesticides create secondary pest problems.
 Chemical insecticides are rarely selective and kill a large number of insects, including the good ones.
-The environment created by indiscriminate insecticide use often allows other insects — not the initial pest but different insects seeking out food — to rapidly increase in number because no natural enemies (beneficial insects) remain to prevent the population explosion.
-In some instances, secondary pests cause greater damage than the insects that were initially the problem (see Are Pests the Problem — or Pesticides?).
+The environment created by indiscriminate insecticide use often allows other insects — not the initial pest but different insects seeking out food — to rapidly increase in number because no natural enemies — beneficial insects — remain to prevent the population explosion.
+In some instances, secondary pests cause greater damage than the insects that were initially the problem (see Problems with Conventional Pest Control – PDF).

 Note: Less than 1% of the world’s insects are considered pests.
 The other 99% play a pivotal role in our food chain and many are indispensable.